 The generational data here goes against the obvious prediction.
 Younger accountants use AI more often.
 Older practitioners use it for client work where their experience helps them spot when an AI output misses something.
 Frequency and quality of use are not the same thing.

-80 percent of accountants aged 18 to 24 feel confident using AI tools, compared to 55 percent of senior decision-makers.
-(Chartered Accountants Worldwide / Ipsos)
+The Chartered Accountants Worldwide and Ipsos survey (n=2,718 across 48 countries) found that 83 percent of chartered accountants aged 18 to 24 use AI at least weekly, and 80 percent of that age group feel confident using AI tools, compared to just 55 percent of senior decision-makers.
+(Chartered Accountants Worldwide / Ipsos) The confidence gap is wide, but it does not tell the full story about who generates value from AI.

 One UK survey found the opposite pattern when looking specifically at client work: 50 percent of accountants aged 55 and older use AI for client insights, compared to 16 percent of those aged 18 to 24.
 (AccountingWEB UK) This is a single survey, smaller and less rigorous than the Chartered Accountants Worldwide data, so treat the number as a signal.
 But the direction makes sense.
 Senior practitioners have the client relationships to apply AI to, and the professional experience to know when an AI output is right, wrong, or incomplete.
 Junior staff use AI more often, mostly for research and drafting, not for the conversations that generate revenue.